She's currently the only Black woman leading a state military. Here's how it happened

 The challenges and goals ahead

-Birckhead is no stranger to overcoming challenges — and she knows she will encounter more as she continues to navigates her new role.
+Birckhead is no stranger to overcoming challenges — and she knows she will encounter more as she continues to navigate her new role.

 One of the toughest challenges she is likely to face is helping expand recruitment — a predicament not only for her own force in Maryland, but for the military more broadly.